Chart Color Schemes

 In terms of cultural diversity, Middle Ridge records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Middle Ridge's cultural diversity is above average, with 20.6% of its population born overseas and 15.5% speaking a language other than English at home.
-Christianity is the predominant religion in Middle Ridge, making up 66.1% of people, compared to 52.2% across Rest of Qld.
-The top three ancestry groups are English (27.8%), Australian (24.0%), and Irish (9.7%).
+Middle Ridge's population showed above-average cultural diversity, with 20.6% born overseas and 15.5% speaking a language other than English at home.
+Christianity was the predominant religion in Middle Ridge, accounting for 66.1%, compared to 52.2% regionally.
+The top three ancestry groups were English (27.8%), Australian (24.0%), and Irish (9.7%).

 Frequently Asked Questions - Diversity